Skip to main content

 B.C.'s River Forecast Centre issued flood warnings Saturday for waterways on the province's south coast, including the west coast of Vancouver Island.

-Environment Canada says said the Kennedy Lake area, approximately 35 kilometres northwest of Bamfield, saw 318 millimetres of rain over the weekend.
+Environment Canada says the Kennedy Lake area, approximately 35 kilometres northwest of Bamfield, saw 318 millimetres of rain over the weekend.

 The B.C.
 Coroners Service confirmed to CTV News it is investigating two deaths connected to weekend weather in the province.